SaptarshiSarkar12/Drifty/Website/app/docs/Quickstart.md

 - Faster downloading of files, just like IDM
 - Youtube, Instagram, Twitter/X etc..
 Platforms supported
 - Both CLI (Command Line Interface) and GUI (Graphical User Interface) are available
-- Parallel downloading support provided
+- Multi-threaded downloading is used in Drifty to get accelerated download speeds

 # Let's get you running